curran/d3-component/README.md

 There are many existing solutions for managing mutable state, events, and computed properties, however there is no clear concensus as to which solution is "the best". **One of the main goals of this project is to establish a simple and well defined API specification for exposing mutable state to consumers of the component APIs.** It should be possible to implement this specification using straightforward JavaScript patterns, using D3 utilities (such as dispatch and rebind), or using additional libraries such as Backbone, Angular, or React.

+Another goal is to specify an API structure that transcends D3.
+It should be possible to implement interactive visualizations that conform to this API specification but do not use D3 with SVG to implement the graphics.
+For example, Leaflet may be used to implement a choropleth map, or Three.js may be used to implement a three dimensional scatter plot.
+It may also make sense to use Canvas to implement the graphics for a visualization.
+All of these options should remain open with this component API specification.

 # API Specification

 **A module that defines a component must export a component constructor function.**